Review samples supplied by Chattelin Audio Systems

 Zanden 8120 description

 The Zanden 8120 is a class A/B 90-watt fully balanced Push-Pull amp using four ECC82 driver tubes and four Tung-Sol KT120 power tubes with minimal negative feedback.
-Optionally it can be outfitted with XLR inputs.
-My sample had both cinch and XLR, allowing me to assess both.
+Optionally it can be outfitted with XLR inputs which was the case with my sample.
 Massive attention has been paid to the power supply with multiple stages of regulation.
-Another important point of attention is shielding using three different materials: copper, aluminum and Pulseshut.
-While the perforated lid is frankly too bendy, the amp itself is built incredibly solidly.
-The tubes are positioned atop the electronics in a 3D scheme and peeking inside with the lid removed it becomes clear why this amp weighs close to 50kg: there is pretty much no empty space inside.
-Bias is set at the factory and not user-adjustable.
-This is not needed, either, because the amp uses a unique circuit design.
+Another important point of attention is shielding using three different materials: copper, aluminum and a grey fabric called Pulseshut.
+This is a material which is a high-frequency noise-absorption material originally developed for IT and telecommunications purposes.
+The perforated lid is a bit bendy but the amp itself is built incredibly solidly and weighs nearly 50kgs.
+The tubes are positioned atop the electronics in a 3D scheme with pretty much no empty space inside.
+Bias is set at the factory and no user adjustments are required because the amp uses a unique bias method.
 Eric Pheils of Zanden USA explains: “The 2nd and 3rd stages are directly coupled, achieved using Zanden’s own original patented circuit and consisting of a choke and resistors in series, allowing the bias voltage to be generated from the output of the 12AU7 tubes in the 2nd stage.
 It is an extremely simple and stable circuit which creates the fixed voltage necessary for the proper functioning of the output tubes.
 Furthermore, it allows Zanden to eschew both the control circuitry necessary in traditional fixed bias amplifiers, as well as the negative feedback of designs using a cathode follower”.

 Zanden 3100 description

-The Zanden 3100 preamp uses only 2 Philips JAN 5687WB tubes: one for the rectification and one for the output stage (using zero negative feedback).
-The 3100 is not fully balanced internally but its XLR inputs and double set of XLR outputs are transformer-coupled, creating balanced outputs.
+The Zanden 3100 preamp uses only 2 Philips JAN 5687WB tubes: one for the rectification and one for the output stage using zero negative feedback.
+Virtually all the components inside are covered with second-generation Pulseshut.
+The 3100 is not fully balanced internally but its XLR inputs and double XLR outputs are transformer-coupled, creating properly balanced outputs.
 The transformers eliminate the need for further gain stages and allow for a very simple circuit.
 The preamp appears to be made entirely of acryl but actually consists of a fully enclosed stainless steel box with the white acryl parts attached on the sides.
-Virtually all the components inside are covered with a grey fabric called Pulseshut, which is a high frequency noise-absorption material originally developed for IT and telecommunications purposes.
-Eric added that the material used is of the second generation.
 Before assessing the full capabilities of the Zandens in my main setup, I first wanted to see how they would perform in the smaller secondary setup.